nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

     - `__new__` method inspects the requested provider and returns the appropriate handler
     - Abstracts away provider-specific details while maintaining a simple, unified API
     - Each provider (OpenAI, Anthropic, Google) has its own handler class with specialized logic
+  - **`stock_indicators.py`**: Uses a dictionary-based factory approach to map indicator names to calculation functions
 - **Benefits**:
   - Encapsulates provider-specific logic
   - Provides a consistent interface for creating language model instances